U.S. And Mexico Reach Trade Deal; Trump Wants To Drop NAFTA Name

 U.S. automakers have opposed raising the North American content requirement, but the United Auto Workers union has supported it.

 The third NAFTA partner, Canada, has not been at the negotiating table for many weeks.
-It will now presumably reengage.
+It will now presumably re-engage.

-Canada's Foreign Minister Chrystia Freeland, said through a spokesman before Trump's remarks, that "Canada is encouraged by the continued optimism shown by our negotiating partners.
+Prior to Trump's remarks, Canadian Foreign Minister Chrystia Freeland said through a spokesman that "Canada is encouraged by the continued optimism shown by our negotiating partners.
 Progress between Mexico and the United States is a necessary requirement for any renewed NAFTA agreement."

 But Freeland also said, "We will only sign a new NAFTA that is good for Canada and good for the middle class.
 Canada's signature is required."